theNewDynamic/thenewdynamic.com/content/en/article/bulletproof-technology.md

 <!-- [Graphic – CDN] -->

 Legacy websites might try to sidestep database lookup with caching tactics.
 But they’re still left serving the site pages from a single server.
-And it’s important to note that caching adds another layer of site complexity that can be finicky.
+And it’s important to note that caching adds another layer of site complexity that can be finicky at best.

 #### Beat the Traffic